ddigiorg/pattern-sequence-predictor/README.md

 ### Perspective

 All known intelligences thus far have limited perspective, how much an intelligence observes and how much it can remember.
 Humans can not see and store all matter at all angles at all time and even if we could, the visible spectrum is just a small range of possible frequencies.
 Thus, the ultimate promise of Machine Intelligence is being able to develop intelligences with greater or different perspectives.

-Thus to seek an understanding of intelligence(at least mammalian intelligence), we must have an idea of space and time.

-A spatial phenomenon or "space" is a n-dimensional extent in which objects occur and have relative position.
-Examples include:
-- Visual: the human retina is a 2d plane of photoreceptors that respond to red, green, and blue light frequencies.
-- Auditory: the human cochlea is a 1d line (structurally a 2d spiral) with hairs that respond to vibrations induced by sound frequencies.
-- Motor:

-A temporal phenomenon or "time" is a 1-dimensional 1-directional sequence of spatial events.
-Examples include:
-- Visual
-- Autitory
-- Somatosensory
-- Motor

 ## Architecture